 Student Disability Grievance/Appeal Procedure

 Students in the medical school have the right to file grievances/appeals alleging that they are being subjected to prohibited discriminatory treatment in a program or activity of the University based on their disability status.
-The grievance procedure is:
+The grievance procedure is as follows:

-- The student who believes he or she has been discriminated against based on the student's disability status should first discuss the problem with the person, the person’s supervisor or head of the department in question.
-Equitable resolution of the matter between the parties should be sought through this discussion.
-At the request of either party, the supervisor or department head under whose jurisdiction the matter may fall, may participate.
+The student who believes he/she has been discriminated against should first discuss the problem with the person, the person’s supervisor or head of the department in question.
+At the request of either party, the supervisor or department head, under whose jurisdiction the matter may fall, may participate.
 Communicating with Student and Employee Accessibility Services at this stage in the process would be an alternative to communicating directly with the party or parties of concern.

-- The Associate Dean or officer hearing the grievance shall conduct an inquiry into the matter as he/she determines is appropriate (the Associate Dean or officer shall have the discretion to appoint an individual or individual(s) to review the matter at his/her behest and render an opinion as to the resolution of the matter) and establish procedures and schedules for inquiry and resolution.
-The Associate Dean or officer will then make a final decision, which will then conclude the matter with such implementation or corrective action as may be prescribed.
+The ADA/504 Compliance Officer hearing the grievance shall conduct an inquiry into the matter as deemed appropriate (the Dean/Officer shall have the discretion to appoint an individual(s) to review the matter and render an opinion as to the resolution of the matter) and establish procedures and schedules for inquiry and resolution.
+The ADA/504 Compliance Officer will then make a final decision, which will then conclude the matter with such implementation or corrective action as may be prescribed.

-- All parties should seek to act promptly in the conduct of resolving disagreements and grievances.
-In general, the parties should seek to complete each phase of the process within ten (10) working days, it being understood that particular matters may take longer for a variety of reasons (complexity of the matter, availability of people, etc.).
+All parties should seek to act promptly.
+In general, the parties should seek to complete each phase of the process within ten working days, it being understood that particular matters may take longer for a variety of reasons (e.g., complexity of the matter, availability of people).

-Note: This procedure is to be used when the matter does not fall within the jurisdiction of other functional review and grievance mechanisms (e.g., the Non-Academic Disciplinary Code or the Financial Aid Awards Review Board).
+Note: This procedure is to be used when the matter does not fall within the jurisdiction of other functional review and grievances mechanisms (e.g., the Non-Academic Disciplinary Code, the Financial Aid Awards Review Board).